 Iberia Parish Birding Trail: Louisiana's coast in Iberia Parish has the perfect combination of wetlands, seed and soil to welcome rare and beautiful birds into its shoreland.
-The warm temperatures and location within the southern migratory flyway means more than 240 species have been documented here.
+The warm temperatures and location within the southern migratory flyway make this an attractive destination for birds — more than 240 species have been documented here.

 Biking Trails in the Area

-Atchafalaya Basin Wilderness Trail: The Atchafalaya Wilderness Trail is a remote gravel trail that runs on top of the levee for about 55 miles from Henderson through three parishes to Franklin, La.
+Atchafalaya Basin Wilderness Trail: The Atchafalaya Wilderness Trail is a remote gravel trail that runs on top of the levee for about 55 miles from Henderson through three parishes to Franklin.
 It’s open for bike riders, walkers and hikers to enjoy.

 Old River Control Structure to Natchez Trace Link: You can begin this route at the Old River Lock, which allows boats to enter the Atchafalaya River from the Mississippi River.
 The route from here travels alongside and sometimes on top of the levee bordering the Mississippi River.
 Several wildlife preserves along the way offer opportunities for camping, fishing, hunting or exploring.

 Simmesport, Marksville, Washington Loop: This is a nice ride that goes through small towns, including Hamburg, Moreauville, Mansura and Marksville.
-As you leave Moreauville, you will follow Bayou des Glaises northward through Mansura, a community settled by Frenchmen in the 1700s and now home to a popular annual cochon de lait, a roasted pig festival held each spring.
+As you leave Moreauville, you will follow Bayou des Glaises northward through Mansura, a community settled by Frenchmen in the 1700s and now home to the popular Cochon de Lait Festival.

-St. Martinville to Fausse Point Loop: This ride begins in historic St. Martinville and loops eastward past Lake Dautrieve to Lake Fausse Point State Park, 6,000 acres near what once was the home site of the Chitimacha Indians.
+St. Martinville to Fausse Pointe Loop: This ride begins in historic St. Martinville and loops eastward past Lake Dauterieve to Lake Fausse Pointe State Park, 6,000 acres near what once was the home of the Chitimacha Indians.

 Franklin to Morgan City: Nature and history offers the main attractions and points of interest along this route, which tracks Bayou Teche for much of the way.
 Keep an eye out for wildlife.